chesterbr/cruzalinhas/README.markdown

 da SPTrans, que deve ser sempre consultado para validação da informação.

-Copyright Notice / MIT License
+Copyright notice / MIT license
 ------------------------------

- cruzalinhas
- Copyright (c) 2010,2011 Carlos Duarte do Nascimento (Chester)
+ cruzalinhas - Copyright (c) 2010,2011 Carlos Duarte do Nascimento (Chester)

  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal